Independent auditor’s report

 Overview and context

-Besides the key audit matters, other areas of focus were provisions, the acquisition of BASF’s Industrial Coatings business and information technology general controls (ITGC).
-The ITGC are the policies and procedures used by the company to ensure information technology (IT) operates as intended and provides reliable data for financial reporting purposes.
-As in all of our audits, we also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the Board of Management that may represent a risk of material misstatement due to fraud.
+Other areas of focus, that were not considered to be key audit matters were the disclosures relating to the transition in 2018 from accounting standard IAS 18 – ‘Revenue’ to IFRS 15 ‘Revenue from contracts with customers’, and from IAS 39 - ‘Financial Instruments’ to IFRS 9 ‘Financial Instruments, environmental-, sundry- and legal provisions, the overall impact of the planned separation on our audit including understanding of management’s separation process, as well as information technology general controls (‘ITGCs’).
+The ITGC’s are the policies and procedures used by the Company to ensure information technology (‘IT’) operates as intended and provides reliable data for financial reporting purposes.
+As in all of our audits, we also addressed the risk of fraud due to management override of internal control, including evaluating whether there was evidence of bias by the Board of Management that may represent a risk of material misstatement.

 The outlines of our audit approach were as follows:

-- Site visits by the group team were conducted to seven countries – US, China, Sweden, UK, Brazil, Germany and the Netherlands
+- Site visits by the group team were conducted in 8 countries – US, China, Sweden, UK, Brazil, Germany, Singapore and the Netherlands

-- Audit coverage: 77 percent of consolidated revenue, 77 percent of consolidated total assets and 81 percent of profit before tax
+- Audit coverage: 71% of consolidated revenue, 72% of consolidated total assets and 75% of consolidated profit before tax

 Key audit matters